kohanasingh/SeatSure/README.md

 **RESULT: ZERO OVERSELL ✓** — 12,057 spike attempts, exactly 400 seats sold,
 one confirmed booking per seat, every confirmed booking has a payment record.

-### What broke on the way (and the fixes)

-1. **Prisma pool starvation** — default pool collapsed under 500 concurrent transactional requests → `connection_limit=30&pool_timeout=30`.
-2. **No advisory pre-lock read** — after sell-out every request still took the lock and opened a transaction to learn `SEAT_TAKEN`; a cheap indexed pre-read short-circuits sold seats (correctness still rests on the in-transaction re-read + guarded UPDATE).
-3. **Middleware order bug** — the tRPC handler was mounted ahead of pino-http, so `/trpc` traffic carried no request id and was invisible to request logs.
-   Re-registered as Nest module middleware.
-4. **Synchronized VU waves** — constant think-time bunched 500 VUs into thundering herds that measured queue drain (~p95 1.1s), not service latency; jittered think-time restored a realistic arrival process.
-   Measured single-process capacity on this box: ~470 rps.

 ## Payments: the Stripe seam